wpivotto/vraptor-tasks/README.markdown

 		}

-2. Crie uma classe que decore a execução de sua Task (deve implementar `org.quartz.Job`)
+2. Create a class that decorate the execution of its task (must implement `org.quartz.Job`)

 		public class CustomJobWrapper implements Job {